MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Invoke-MgBetaInviteGroupDriveItem.md

 # Invoke-MgBetaInviteGroupDriveItem

 ## SYNOPSIS
-Sends a sharing invitation for a DriveItem.\nA sharing invitation provides permissions to the recipients and optionally sends an email to the recipients to notify them the item was shared.
+Sends a sharing invitation for a DriveItem.nA sharing invitation provides permissions to the recipients and optionally sends an email to the recipients to notify them the item was shared.

 ## SYNTAX